How to Check If Your Graphics Card is Working Properly and How to Save it

 And before we discuss the bizarre baking solution, there is another thing you can try as it can prolong some life of your dying GPU.
 It has been known (yes, i have tested it and it worked for me) that lowering the GPU clock frequency can help dodging the crashes in case of some GPUs.
 This will obviously impact performance but if you are out of budget and need more time to save for the new GPU, it can be helpful.
 EVGA precision X is the tool you should try.
 You will have to experiment a bit to find the optimum value as done in overclocking case.
 In my case, -104 worked like a charm for a few months.

 And now the baking solution.
 If nothing works and you are desperate, just bake the damned thing hoping to get some circuits kick in and bring your card back to life.
 I won’t recommend it but if you want it, no one can stop you from doing that, can one?

 Don’t Jump to Conclusions Fast

 The complexity of software and hardware these days is mind blowing.
-There are dozens of factors controlling one thing so if one result wasn’t good, you should not draw your conclusion yet.
+For example, take a glance at these mSpy reviews; a software peculiarly designed for cell-phone tracking.
+As a matter of fact, there are dozens of factors controlling one thing so if one result wasn’t good, you should not draw your conclusion yet.
 Make sure you test your graphics card properly with proper cross reference.
 In most cases, dust is the culprit so make sure that you clean your CPU on the regular basis to avoid the permanent damage.
 If your GPU is overheating, you should find a solution for it as it can drastically reduce your GPU life.
 Proper ventilation is also crucial for its optimum performance.

 So these are some of the things that can elaborate the status of your graphics card to you and if you are gamer buying expensive GPUs, you should know about this stuff anyway.
 If you have a story of your own related to a dying GPU and how you fixed it or prolonged its, life do share with us in the comments below!